Samar150602/Yolov5_comparison_with_Custom_Object_Detection_Model/README.md

-# Object Detection with ResNet-50 and Custom Detection Head
-### Comparison with Pre-Trained YOLOv5 Variants
+# Object Detection with ResNet-50 and Custom Detection Head and Comparison with Pre-Trained YOLOv5 Variants

 In this project, we developed a custom object detection model using a **ResNet-50 backbone** and compared its performance against pre-trained YOLOv5 variants: **YOLOv5n (nano)**, **YOLOv5s (small)**, **YOLOv5m (medium)**, and **YOLOv5l (large)**.